Form a Corporation in Colorado

 To receive specific legal advice on your filing situation, you may want to consult with a licensed legal professional, but keep in mind you don’t need an attorney to file incorporation paperwork.
 Still, some of the related matters may require professional consultation.
 Please keep in mind that this article should not be construed as accounting, tax, our legal advice.

 To form your Colorado corporation, you must first file Articles of Incorporation with the CO Secretary of State.
-With this comes a filing fee of $60.

 The first step of incorporation involves choosing a name.
 The name must be available according to the records of the Colorado Secretary of State.
 You’ll also have to know what type of corporation you’re going to choose.
 You’ll need to know who you’re registered agent will be and what your corporate address will be or is as well.
 Finally, you have to state the number of shares you'll be authorizing the corporation to issue and maybe the number of shareholders.
 This will depend on the type of corporation you choose.

 Outside of actually filing, you’ll need a few other things as well.
 First, make sure that you have an EIN or federal ID number.
 This can be obtained from the IRS, and at SunDoc, we can help with that too.

 You’ll want to know who your corporate officers are, and you’ll need to choose a few things at your first Board of Directors meeting as well.
 At this meeting, you will need to adopt your corporate bylaws and appoint officers.
 Officers do not need to be listed in your articles of incorporation, and you don’t have to file your bylaws with the state, but don’t forget to keep them on-hand in your own records.

 You'll need to file your first statement of information after incorporating your business.
 This is the document that records your directors and officers.
 To learn more about Colorado taxation law, talk with your tax attorney or an accountant.